 Loading: Transformed data needs to be then loaded into EDW as per best practices and requirements.

 Data Marts: Data Marts are created on the top of EDW to match the reporting requirements and to get the best-in-class performance while reporting.

 The best practices or decisions to be made for data warehouses:

 Data warehouses follow the ETL or Extract transform load approach.
 Here’s how it works:

-1) Data Extraction: The extraction activity of the source data includes data extraction routines that read the data, convert this data into an intermediate schema, and moves it to an area, which is a temporary working area in which data is maintained in intermediate schemas.
+1).
+Data Extraction: The extraction activity of the source data includes data extraction routines that read the data, convert this data into an intermediate schema, and move it to an area, which is a temporary working area in which data is maintained in intermediate schemas.
 The data extraction process is subdivided into: